gstanden/orabuntu-lxc/README.md

 # Kubernetes

 Orabuntu-LXC deploys LXD-containerized kubernetes administrative and worker nodes on each Orabuntu-LXD host be default.
 This is settable as the "Product=k8s" setting in the CONFIG.LXD.
 The Orabuntu-LXD HUB node gets the Kubernetes admin LXD container, plus two Kubernetes LXD worker containers, and all of them have static IP addresses.
 When additional Orabuntu-LXC physical nodes are added, each node gets a single Kubernetes LXD worker container which is assigned a DHCP address.
 All of the LXD-containerized Kubernetes system containers run CentOS-8 Stream and run on the same ZFS pool and the same OpenvSwitch network as all the other LXD containers.
+Optionally, scripts are included to install Metallb load balancer and Ingress-Nginx across all the LXD-containerized k8s.

 # Docker

 Orabuntu-LXC deployes docker for all of our supported platforms (Fedora, CentOS, Ubuntu, Oracle Linux, Red Hat) and the docker containers on docker0 by default can be accessed on their ports from the LXC Linux Containers, VMs, and physical hosts.
 This provides out of the box a mechanism to put multilayer products into LXC containers and connect them to services prodvided from Docker Containers.
+This capability however has been somewhat superceded by the new LXD-containerized Kubernetes deployed on each Orabuntu-LXC physical host.

 # Virtual Machines